AI-Pentest/BurpInlineDecoder/README.md

-This looks really solid already.
-A couple of small tweaks to make it fully submission-ready for the BApp Store:

----

 # BurpInlineDecoder

 **BurpInlineDecoder** is a Burp Suite extension that extracts and decodes values from HTTP responses **during Intruder attacks** and writes the result into the **Comment** column, so you can sort, grep, and reason about responses without leaving the Intruder UI.